alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Just as good professionals take care of their equipment, good developers should always keep their code in good shape.
-A large part of of the value of code is in how well it adapts to different situations, and therefore it is our responsibility as devs to make sure we can perform whatever modifications are required, as fast as possible.
+A large part of the value of code is in how well it adapts to different situations, and therefore it is our responsibility as devs to make sure we can perform whatever modifications are required, as fast as possible.
 Code which just grows without any refactoring becomes an amorphous blob which scares any poor souls that venture into its depths.